A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Experiments and Results

 \section{Experiments and Results}

-We conduct experiments on our translation module and the overall dialect TTS system with our proposed frontend.
-Experiments of the translation module are objectively evaluated in Section 3.3.1 and subjectively evaluated in Section 3.3.2, while the TTS experiments are only evaluated subjectively in Section 3.3.2.
+We mainly conduct experiments on the translation model to prove the effectiveness of the proposed tricks.
+The overall dialect TTS system with the original and proposed frontend is further evaluated to show the improvement brought by the proposed method.
+The translation model with different tricks are objectively evaluated in Section 3.3.1 and subjectively evaluated in Section 3.3.2.
+The entire TTS system is evaluated subjectively in Section 3.3.2.